Harshitham195/Harshitham195/README.md

 # Welcome to My GitHub Portfolio!
 Hello!
-I’m Harshitha Madihalli, a dedicated professional passionate about harnessing data and technology to drive business insights and innovation.
+I’m Harshitha Madihalli, a seasoned professional passionate about leveraging data and technology to drive business outcomes.
+This portfolio showcases my journey and skills in:

-## Education
+- **Education:**
-- **Master of Science - Business Analytics** *California State University, East Bay, USA*
+  - Master of Science in Business Analytics, California State University, East Bay (Expected Dec 2024)
-- **Bachelor of Science - Instrumentation Technology** *JSS Academy of Technical Education, Bangalore, India*
+  - Bachelor of Science in Instrumentation Technology, JSS Academy of Technical Education, Bangalore, India

-## Work Experience
-- **Senior Software Engineer** *CGI, Bangalore, India* *Nov 2021 - Aug 2023*
-- **Regression Test Engineer** *Juniper Networks, Bangalore, India* *Mar 2021 - Nov 2021*
-- **Software Engineer** *Synechron (Attra), Bangalore, India* *Jan 2018 - Mar 2021*
+- **Work Experience:**
+  - Senior Software Engineer at CGI
+  - Regression Engineer at Juniper Networks
+  - Software Engineer at Synechron (Attra)

+## Why This Portfolio?

-This portfolio is my professional narrative—a testament to my journey from engineering to mastering business analytics.
-Here’s why it’s worth exploring:
+This portfolio is my professional narrative—a testament to my transition from software engineering to mastering business analytics.
+Here’s why it’s valuable:

-- From software engineering at CGI and Juniper Networks to mastering business analytics at CSU East Bay, this portfolio showcases my adaptive skills and diverse experiences.

-- Dive into projects that leverage my expertise in data-driven decision-making.
-Each project reflects my commitment to delivering practical solutions.
+- **Showcasing Projects:** Explore impactful projects that highlight my expertise in data analysis and software development.

-- This portfolio serves as a gateway to connect with potential employers and collaborators who share a passion for innovation.

-- **Projects:** Explore a range of impactful projects—from software solutions that streamline operations to data analytics projects that uncover actionable insights.

-- **Skills and Expertise:** Discover my proficiency in Python, SQL, data visualization, and more.
-These skills have been honed through hands-on experience and continuous learning.
+- **Skills and Expertise:** Proficient in Python, SQL, data visualization, and more, developed through hands-on experience and continuous learning.

-## Let's Connect

-I’m eager to engage with like-minded professionals, recruiters, and collaborators.
-Connect with me on LinkedIn [https://www.linkedin.com/in/hmadihalli/] or drop me an Email on [harshitham195@gmail.com].
-Let’s explore how we can drive innovation and create value together.

-Thank you for visiting!
-Let’s embark on this journey of discovery and growth.
+- **Connect with Me:** Interested in discussing opportunities in analytics or software Testing?
+Let’s connect on [LinkedIn] https://www.linkedin.com/in/hmadihalli/ or via [email] harshitham195@gmail.com.

+Thank you for visiting—I look forward to connecting with you!

 <h3 align="left">Delving Into My Expertise:</h3>